Fusilli Carbonara with Guanciale (No Cream)

 Making fusilli carbonara.

-Finish with egg mixture: Off the heat, quickly pour the egg and cheese mixture over the hot pasta, tossing vigorously.
+4. Add the drained fusilli to the skillet with guanciale.
+Toss well to coat the pasta in the rendered fat.
+Off the heat, quickly pour the egg-and-cheese mixture over the hot pasta, tossing vigorously.
 Add reserved pasta water, a splash at a time, until a silky sauce clings to the fusilli.
-Divide among bowls and top with extra Pecorino and black pepper.
-Serve right away.

 Fusilli carbonara in a skillet.